BallDamage312/blizzard-in-baator/README.md

 ## A Note on AI

 AI was used only as a coding aid — mainly for modifying UI elements written in Lua.
 The mod contains no generative AI in its graphics, writing, or sound design.
-Everything you see, read, and hear was made by humans, fiends, and tieflings.
+Everything you see, read, and hear was made by humans, fiends, aasimars and tieflings.

-## Other Mods
+## Compatibility with other PST:EE mods

-Blizzard in Baator should work correctly with all other mods for PSTEE.
+### Blizzard in Baator is compatible with the following mods for Planescape: Torment Enhanced Edition, provided you follow the correct installation order:

-In the case of the Book of Torment modification, you should install BoT first (following its instructions), then Blizzard in Baator.
+Book of Torment – Must be installed first (according to its own instructions) before installing Blizzard in Baator.

-Similarly, with the Journal Portrait Conversation alone (as the first one).
+Journal Portrait Conversation – Follows the same rule as Book of Torment (install prior to our mod).

-DialogTags should be installed at the very end of all mods.
+DialogTags – This mod should be installed at the very end of your setup, after Blizzard in Baator has been installed.

-Unfinished Business has a minor overlap and it is reccommended to finish all its quests before leaving Sigil.
+Unfinished Business (UB) – Some quests between the two mods overlap.
+To prevent conflicts and experience all content smoothly, it is highly recommended to complete all UB quests before leaving the City of Doors (Sigil).

 ## Copyrights